 Swing traders take advantage of crypto price movements using technical analysis and fundamental analysis trading strategies.

+As a practice, Fundamental Analysis aims to determine if an asset is undervalued or overvalued at its current price.
 Fundamental analysis is when traders focus on the cryptocurrency’s actual value, referred to as its “fair market value.”
-The fair market value is determined using a suite of quantitative and qualitative factors, including factors such as market capitalization.
-As a practice, Fundamental Analysis aims to determine if an asset is undervalued or overvalued at its current price.
+The fair market value is determined using quantitative and qualitative factors, including market capitalisation.

 Their Role In Swing Trading

-If the swing trade plays out over a couple of weeks, fundamental analysis becomes particularly useful, as fundamental events often play out over a similar time frame.
+The fundamental analysis becomes particularly useful if the swing trade plays out over a couple of weeks, as fundamental events often play out over a similar time frame.
 Technical analysis is more helpful in informing day-to-day decisions.

-The most successful swing traders, however, combine these strategies to time their moves optimally.
+However, the most successful swing traders combine these strategies to time their moves optimally.
 This way, they can capture large price swings and avoid idle periods.

-Typically, they will study medium-to-high time frame charts, as solid uptrends or downtrends are generally confirmed on these types of charts.
-When it comes to timing a trade exit or entrance, traders should study intraday time frames, e.g., the 1-hour, 4-hour, and 12-hour charts.
+Typically, they will study medium-to-high time frame charts, as solid uptrends or downtrends are generally confirmed on these charts.
+When timing a trade exit or entrance, traders should study intraday time frames, e.g., the 1-hour, 4-hour, and 12-hour charts.

 Traders should consider the price action, candlestick chart patterns, support and resistance levels, and other technical indicators when timing a trade.
 Useful indicators for swing traders include: